MicrosoftDocs/dynamics-365-contact-center/contact-center/implement/provision-channels.md

 1. Select  **Customer Support** > **Channels** > **Manage channels**.
 1. Clear the checkbox for the channel that you want to turn off.
 The application displays a confirmation message.
 Select **Turn off**.
+> [!NOTE]
+> Disabling and then reenabling channels will require channel instance to be reconfigured again.

 ### Related information